hashgraph/hedera-improvement-proposal/HIP/hip-0000-hts-precompile.md

 ## Motivation

-The fusion of the high performance token system in Hedera with programatic contracts is a frequently requested feature.
-Specifically, the ability to manage tokens outside of the smart contract service as well as via smart contrats.
+The fusion of the high performance token system in Hedera with programmatic contracts is a frequently requested feature.
+Specifically, the ability to manage tokens outside the smart contract service as well as via smart contracts.

 ## Rationale

 To bridge the EVM and Hedera services it will be necessary to use the EVM's precompiled contract facility.
 Because of the integration with Solidity it is also valuable to be able to treat the precompile as a system contract.
-Hence a precompile whose input data follows the solidity calling conventions addresses both needs.
+Hence, a precompile whose input data follows the solidity calling conventions addresses both needs.